Star (rocket stage): Star 37

-A spin-stabilized or thrust-vectoring version of Star 37 is used as the final stage of the Minotaur V launch vehicle.
+A spin-stabilized (Star 37FM) or thrust-vectoring (Star 37FMV) version of Star 37 is used as the final stage of the Minotaur V launch vehicle.

 The Pioneer 10 & 11, and Voyager 1 & 2 Propulsion Modules used Star 37E motors; each is now on a similar interstellar trajectory to its companion probe, and is set to leave the Solar System (except the Pioneer 11 stage, which is thought to have remained in solar orbit).